Kahapon Muli Bukas

 About

-In the late 1990s, as part of an exhibition organized by the Asia Society, the work traveled from New York to Vancouver to Bombay to Perth.
+In the late 1990s, as part of the exhibition Contemporary Art in Asia: Traditions/Tensions organized by the Asia Society, the work traveled from New York to Vancouver to Bombay to Perth.
 It makes its homecoming for Endaya’s second solo show at Silverlens Manila, Kahapon Muli Bukas.
-After roughly 30 years, Filipinos are finally seeing it again — its disappearance and return a mirror to the stories of the women it honors.
-Its current iteration compels audiences to question: Where are these women now?
-How are their children, who also bore the brunt of their sacrifice?
-Have the families whose sufferings became public spectacle ever seen justice?
+After roughly 30 years, Filipinos are finally seeing it again—its absence and return a mirror to the stories of the women it honors.

 Kahapon Muli Bukas situates Filipina DH alongside Endaya’s more recent mixed media works, which tackle issues ranging from the struggle against religious oppression to the catastrophic effects of climate change in the Philippines.
 Here, women across the country’s vast history take center stage: a precolonial priestess, a transwoman, a grandmother.
 Endaya refuses their erasure from grand narratives.
 These women act.
 They labor.
 They fight.
 They guide.
 They exorcise.
 They heal.
 They hope.
 The migrant domestic workers of Filipina DH stand on the shoulders of these women.
-Collapsing centuries in one space, Endaya moves us to close the distance between ourselves and the neglected Filipino women of yesterday, today, and tomorrow.

 Imelda Cajipe Endaya’s (b.
 1949, Manila, Philippines; lives and works in Manila, Philippines) artistic career has been devoted to contemporary social issues from the viewpoint of women empowerment.
 In her art, she has dealt with issues such as cultural identity, human rights, migration, family, reproductive health, globalization, children’s rights, environment, and peace.
 Her mixed media paintings and installations are richly colored and textured with crochet, laces, textiles, window, flatiron, suitcases, papier mache craft, and found objects from home and popular culture.
 In so doing she developed a visual language that is distinctly womanly and Filipino.